viamrobotics/docs/docs/services/navigation/_index.md

     See [the Frame System Service](/services/frame-system/configuration/) for more information, and [Viam's Internals](/internals/orientation-vector) for a detailed guide on conducting this measurement.

-Then, to calibrate your Frame Aystem for the most accurate autonomous GPS navigation with the Navigation Service:
+Then, to calibrate your Frame System for the most accurate autonomous GPS navigation with the Navigation Service:

 - After configuring your robot, navigate to the **Control** page and select the card matching the name of your Navigation Service.
 - Monitor the readings displayed on the card, and verify that the compass or orientation readings from the movement sensor report `0` when the base is facing north.